 - Double-dash intervals can be used to specify a list of variables based on their relative position in the (SAS) dataset.
 We are very careful when creating datasets for the MCDC archive to insure that variables are placed in a logical order.
-Identifiers almost always come first, followed by the numerics.
+Identifiers usually come first, followed by the numerics.
 When numerics are part of tables they are stored in ascending table number order and the variables are in the expected order within the table: if table p87 has 17 cells they will be named p87i1 thru p87i17 and they will be stored in that order.
-What this allows you to do is pick long "data intervals", often composed of consecutive tables.
-If I wanted to select all the table cells from table p87 through p93 (all tables that deal with poverty - this is sf3, 2000 census) I could simply include in my variable list
+What this allows you to do is pick long "data intervals", often comprised of consecutive tables.
+If I wanted to select all the table cells from table p87 through p93 (all tables that deal with poverty - this is sf3, 2000 census - filetype sf32000) I could simply include in my variable list

-and all of the variables corresponding to the 7 tables would be specified.
+and all of the variables corresponding to the 7 tables would be specified (kept on output).

 - Colon modifier lists are used to specify all variables with names sharing a common root name.
 This notation is very handy when you want to keep all the variables from a set of tables on one of the MCDC's detailed summary file datasets.
 If I type

-p12i1-p12i31yield the same result, but the former is easier to code because you don't have to look up the number of cells in the table to code the upper limit of the single-dash interval.
+p12i1-p12i31yield the same result, but the former is easier to code because you don't have to look up the number of cells in the table as you would to code a single-dash interval.